Bill Bryson: Awards, positions and honours

 In 2004, he won the Aventis Prize for best general science book that year, with A Short History of Nearly Everything.
 In 2005, the book won the European Union's Descartes Prize for science communication.
 In 2005, he received the President's Award from the Royal Society of Chemistry for advancing the cause of the chemical sciences.
 In 2007, he won the Bradford Washburn Award, from the Museum of Science in Boston, for contributions to the popularization of science.

 In 2005, Bryson was appointed chancellor of Durham University, succeeding the late Sir Peter Ustinov.
 He had praised Durham as "a perfect little city" in Notes from a Small Island.

 With the Royal Society of Chemistry, the Bill Bryson Prize for Science Communication was established in 2005.
 The competition engages students from around the world in explaining science to non-experts.
 As part of its 350th anniversary celebrations in 2010 the Royal Society commissioned Bryson to edit a collection of essays by scientists and science writers about the history of science and the Royal Society over the previous three and a half centuries entitled Seeing Further.

 He was made an honorary Officer of the Order of the British Empire (OBE) for his contribution to literature on 13 December 2006.
 In 2007, he was awarded the James Joyce Award by the Literary and Historical Society of University College Dublin.
 After he received British citizenship, his OBE was made substantive.

 In May 2007, he became the president of the Campaign to Protect Rural England.
 His first focus in this role was the establishment of an anti-littering campaign across England.
 He discussed the future of the countryside with Richard Mabey, Sue Clifford, Nicholas Crane, and Richard Girling at CPRE's Volunteer Conference in November 2007.
 In 2011, Bryson won the Golden Eagle Award from the Outdoor Writers and Photographers Guild.

-In October 2010, it was announced that Bryson would step down as chancellor of Durham University at the end of 2011.
+Bryson stepped down as chancellor of Durham University at the end of 2011.

-In 2012, he received the Kenneth B. Myer Award, from the Florey Institute of Neuroscience, in Melbourne, Australia.
+In 2012, he received the Kenneth B. Myer Award from the Florey Institute of Neuroscience in Melbourne, Australia.

 On 22 November 2012, Durham University officially renamed the Main Library the Bill Bryson Library for his contributions as the university's 11th chancellor (2005–2011).
 The library also has a cafe named after Bryson's book Notes from a Small Island.